 What would you like to say to your potential app users?
 What is the single most crucial benefit which may be the only reason to choose your app? 🔗

-I want to say for all users: don’t be silent, always complain because feedback is a king.
-What about benefits of using my app instead of others: I really do care about user experience, my app has a rich set of features that no one other tag editor does not has, and it’s well designed.
+I want to say for all users: don’t be silent, always complain because feedback is king.
+What about benefits of using my app instead of others: I really do care about user experience, my app has a rich set of features that no one other tag editor has, and it’s well designed.
 I really enjoy using it.

 OneSky service.
 But it’s very inconvenient, however free.